-The conflict in Ukraine has led to further price increases of already high energy, agricultural commodity and fertilizer prices, compounding the precarious fiscal situation of low and middle income countries who are also dealing with the ongoing impacts of the COVID-19 pandemic and raising serious concerns for food security, both in the short and long term.
+The conflict in Ukraine led to rapid spikes of already high energy, agricultural commodity, and fertilizer prices.
+Although commodity prices have come down from their peaks, inflation remains rampant in many countries, creating food affordability concerns around the world.
+This is compounding the precarious fiscal situation of low- and middle-income countries which are also dealing with the ongoing impacts of the COVID-19 pandemic and raising serious concerns for food security, both in the short and long term.
 In the words of UN Secretary-General Guterres, “the war is supercharging a three-dimensional crisis – food, energy, and finance – that is pummeling some of the world’s most vulnerable people, countries and economies.”

-CGIAR researchers are closely monitoring this crisis at the global and national levels, with the aim of identifying countries’ vulnerabilities and needs, and engaging with policymakers and other stakeholders on evidence based policy responses.
+Since the start of the conflict, CGIAR researchers have been closely monitoring this crisis at the global and national levels, with the aim of identifying countries’ vulnerabilities and needs, and engaging with policymakers and other stakeholders on evidence-based policy responses.
 To address differing impacts, policy responses must be adapted to the context and needs of specific countries and populations.

 Events